-Once the ELC has registered and elected the client method (whether online or by paper), the ELC will then be able to enter (key or import) each client company's
+Once the PEO has registered and elected the client method (whether online or by paper), the PEO will then be able to enter (key or import) each client company's

 information online.
 Remember, under the client method each client company must have a